Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-This board has a similar overall volume to the Wave Bandit Retro Fish, but much of its volume is carried through the rails.
-This gives you extra stability, though it can make getting the board fully on rail a bit more challenging.
-For most riders, this isn’t a major concern, fish boards are rarely ridden aggressively on the rails.
+This board offers a volume comparable to the Wave Bandit Retro Fish, but much of it is distributed through the rails.
+This design provides extra stability, though it can make fully engaging the rails a bit trickier.
+For most riders, this isn’t a major issue, fish boards are rarely pushed hard on the rails.

-Constructed with an EPS core and three marine-ply stringers, this isn’t the lightest fish-style board at 9.2 lbs, but it’s exceptionally strong and durable.
-While it is a soft-top, a 5mm barrier layer adds extra protection against impacts.
+Built with an EPS core and three marine-ply stringers, the board isn’t the lightest at 9.2 lbs, but it’s exceptionally strong and durable.
+The soft-top construction is enhanced with a 5mm barrier layer, providing extra protection against dings and impacts.
+Even if the surface gets dented or scratched, the core remains secure.
+The HDPE-coated base further improves durability while offering a smooth, reliable glide through the water.

-The board features bolt-through fin boxes and comes with a set of fins included.
-You can set it up with either a twin or quad fin configuration, but a quad setup generally provides better stability and performance, especially for taller or heavier riders.
+Equipped with bolt-through fin boxes and a complete set of fins, this board can be rigged in either a twin or quad-fin setup.
+While both work well, the quad configuration typically delivers better stability and performance, especially for taller or heavier riders.

 Pros of this Board